Make yogurt with a yogurt maker in 9 simple steps

 Where to buy a yogurt starter?

-If you’re searching for a no-fuss yogurt starter that produces thick, creamy, and fantastic yogurt, this is the one to get.
+This is the one to get if you’re searching for a no-fuss yogurt starter that produces thick, creamy, and fantastic yogurt.
 Our starter contains lactic acid bacteria extracted from natural sources in Bulgaria’s biologically conserved zones.
 It makes yogurt of outstanding quality, with a fragrance and flavor, unlike anything you can buy or prepare with any other yogurt starter.
 Our starter is highly long-lasting and does not require refrigeration during shipping.
 The freeze-drying procedure we employ ensures that the live bacteria are Active when you begin creating yogurt.
 The yogurt starter comes with simple instructions that provide success every time.
 With or without the use of a yogurt maker.
 Remember, making yogurt is simple!